igor.love

 About donating

 A lot of people in Igor's life are crypto-native.
 They asked for a way to give directly, with full transparency, without a platform taking a cut.
 So his friends built this.
-A GoFundMe is also being set up for people who prefer traditional payments.
+A GoFundMe is also available for people who prefer traditional payments.
 Both are real, both go to Igor.

 Recommended methods have lower transaction fees, which means more of your donation actually reaches Igor.
 Base USDC, for example, costs fractions of a cent to send.
 Ethereum mainnet can cost several dollars in gas fees.
 All listed methods work.
 Recommended just means cheaper for you and better for Igor.